LuisEVT/LuisEVT/README.md

 ## Thank you for stopping by! 👋

 ### ⚡ About Me
 I'm a B.S.
-Computer Science graduate working on completing my M.S. in Mathematics by May 2021.
+Computer Science graduate working on completing a M.S. in Mathematics by May 2021.
 I enjoy working on large-scale projects and learning new material.

 ### 🌱 Current Project(s):